mj129/Surveillance-of-neonatal-jaundice/README.md

-The code for paper 'Surveillance of neonatal jaundice using sternal skin images via deep learning'.
+This repository is the code for paper 'Surveillance of neonatal jaundice using sternal skin images via deep learning'.
 The paper is currently under review and has not been formally accepted.

 # Overview